Spencer Cox: LGBT rights

-On June 1, 2022, Cox became the first Utah governor to recognize June as LGBTQ+ Pride Month when he issued an official proclamation and encouraged Utahans to "be more welcoming and accepting of the LGBTQ community".
+On June 1, 2022, Cox became the first Utah governor to recognize June as LGBTQ+ Pride Month when he issued an official proclamation and encouraged Utahns to "be more welcoming and accepting of the LGBTQ community".
 On January 28, 2023, Cox signed Senate Bill 16, which bans gender-affirming surgery for patients under 18.
+On March 22, 2023, Cox signed HB228, codifying Utah's existing conversion therapy ban, previously approved through a 2020 administrative rule.
+It was the first conversion therapy ban in the country to pass a state legislature unanimously.

+On August 5, 2024, Cox and other state leaders shared unconfirmed reports that Olympic boxer Imane Khelif was genetically male.
+Utah House Speaker Mike Schultz initially posted, "Enough is enough.
+Men don't belong in women's sports", which Cox shared, adding: "This should never happen to any of our female athletes.
+They deserve better."
+At the time of these statements, Khelif was qualified as a woman by the International Olympic Committee but had been disqualified by the Russian-led International Boxing Association.
+The results of any genetic or other sex-related tests are confidential under medical privacy rules.

 Personal life

 Cox is the oldest of eight children and grew up on a farm in Fairview.
-He and his wife, Abby, have four children, and reside on their family farm in Fairview.
-Cox's father, Eddie, served on the Utah Transportation Commission and was also a Sanpete County commissioner.
+He and his wife, Abby, have four children and live on their family farm in Fairview.
+His father, Eddie, served on the Utah Transportation Commission and was also a Sanpete County commissioner.

 Cox plays bass guitar in a garage band.
 His brother-in-law, Travis Osmond, the son of Merrill Osmond, taught him to play bass.
-State Representative Mike McKell is also a brother-in-law.
+State Senator Mike McKell is also a brother-in-law.
 Cox's fourth cousin, Jon Cox, succeeded him in the Utah House of Representatives.

+Cox is a fan of the band The Killers and in 2018 recorded a cover of The Killers' song "Read My Mind" with his band.
+At a 2024 campaign event, he crowdsurfed during a Brandon Flowers performance.